presto105/HLA-classI-tumorigenesis/README.md

 ###  ICGC dataset
 The International Cancer Genome Consortium (ICGC) provides genomic raw and analyze data from 50 different cancer types.
 Controlled data can be requested through The Data Access Compliance Office (DACO).

-To Validate the effect of VHL loss, a RECA-EU cohort with known histology type(`8310/3`) was used.
+To Validate the effect of VHL loss, a RECA-EU cohort with histology type(`8310/3`) was used.

 <br/>